Make co-parenting after a divorce or separation a success

 Know your goal

-Remain aware that your goal with co-parenting is to raise another human who can be a valuable member of the society.
+Remain aware that your goal with co-parenting is to raise another human who can be a valuable member of society.
 Always keep this in mind.
-Your child or children has and should live in a peaceful and loving environment and not an environment full unnecessary conflict.
+Your child has the right to live in a peaceful and loving environment without unnecessary conflict, stress, or anxiety.
+So, remember it is about the child.

 Your child or children deserve to live in peace.
 In most cases, courts require parents to co-parent.
 In doing so consider drafting a parenting plan and incorporating some of the tips discussed in this article.
 Doing so will help you create a more peaceful life for your child or children.